jdrod13/Belly-Button-Biodiversity/README.md

 ## Results

-**As our final report portion on this project, we implemented the  final result, which was an interactive dashboard presented to offer our users a simple  way to end-users through Github Pages.**
+**As our final report portion on this project, we implemented the  final result, which was an interactive dashboard presented to offer our users a simple  way to end-users through Github.**